 Northeastern University PA Program does NOT have rolling admissions.
 All completed applications will be reviewed concurrently as long as they have been submitted to CASPA by the August 1 deadline and have been verified by CASPA by August 31.

 Northeastern University’s PA Program is a participant in CASPA (Centralized Application Service for PAs).
 CASPA allows you to apply to multiple participating programs, verifies your application for accuracy, processes the application, and forwards it to your designated PA programs.
 The deadline for submission to CASPA for the Northeastern University PA Program is August 1 of the year prior to planned matriculation.

-Northeastern presently offers two degree pathways that appear on the CASPA portal: the traditional MS Program and the DUAL MS/MPH Program, and the dual MS/MSHI Program.
+Northeastern presently offers three degree pathways that appear on the CASPA portal: the traditional MS Program, the dual MS/MPH Program, and the dual MS/MSHI Program.
 Please make sure you choose the correct option for your desired course of studies when you apply via the Northeastern CASPA portal.
 You may only apply to one degree option.